LuisLuii/fastapi-crud-template-generator/README.md

     >  A database URL.
 The URL is passed directly to SQLAlchemy's create_engine() method so please refer to SQLAlchemy's documentation for instructions on how to construct a proper URL.

 # Known limitations
-* ❌ Please use composite unique constraints instead instead multiple unique constraints
+* ❌ Please use composite unique constraints instead of multiple unique constraints
 * ❌ Composite primary key is not supported
 * ❌ Sqlalchemy table type model schema is not supported